Youth work: Overview

 Some critics report that youth work should seek youth participation in justice, equality, and youth empowerment through political engagement.
 They say youth should be liberated with orientation in critical analysis of local and global influences (globalization) in their lives and in their communities.
 Others like Julius Nyerere say education, the educative aspect of youth work should be a voluntary pursuit of the youth for it to be a tool of personal and social liberation.

 Youth work is historically said to focus on five areas, including a focus on young people; an emphasis on voluntary participation and relationship; a commitment to association by youth and adults; friendly and informal atmospheres, and; acting with integrity.

+Functions

+Merton, et al. in 2004 through a research report delineated the following as primary functions of youth work.